 CMS issued the following Q&As to provide clarity about the 2% payment reduction required by the sequestration.
-As additional Q&As because available, they will be posted to this website.
+As additional Q&As because available, they will be posted to this Web page.

 Question: How long is the 2% reduction to Medicare fee-for-service claim payments in effect?

 Answer: The sequestration order covers all payments for services with dates of service or dates of discharge (or a start date for rental equipment or multi-day supplies) on or after April 1, 2013 until further notice.

 Question: Are drugs excluded from the 2% reduction?